Important information about coronavirus (COVID-19).

-Chemotherapy can weaken your immune system, so it is important to consider a few things before starting treatment.
+Chemotherapy can weaken your immune system, so it’s a good idea to consider a few things before starting treatment.

 Chemotherapy can also interfere with the results of a Pap test.

-You should postpone routine dental visits until chemotherapy is over.
+If possible, postpone routine dental visits until after chemotherapy is over.
 Sometimes dental work can cause an infection in your mouth.
 Infections can be harder to treat when your immune system is weakened by chemotherapy.

-If you have dental work or a cleaning that cannot wait until after treatment ends, you should go to the dentist before chemotherapy begins.
+If you have dental work or a cleaning that can’t wait until after treatment ends, it’s best go to the dentist before chemotherapy begins.

-Although the above precautions are important, you should not feel the need to delay activities such as travel.
-In general, it is safe to travel by plane, train or bus while undergoing chemotherapy.
+In general, it’s safe to travel by plane, train or bus while undergoing chemotherapy.

 However, chemotherapy weakens your immune system.
-If you travel while on chemotherapy, it’s a good idea to wash your hands or use hand sanitizer often to try to avoid infection.
+If you travel while on chemotherapy, wash your hands or use hand sanitizer often to try to avoid infection.